Edgehil History, Family Crest & Coats of Arms

 Early History of the Edgehil family

-Another 171 words (12 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgehil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Edgehil research.
+Another 86 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgehil History in all our PDF Extended History products and printed products wherever possible.

 Edgehil Spelling Variations